-All right, today, we’re talking Success Principle No. 2, which is how to find your passion, your “Purpose.”
-Stated as in the book, it says, “Be clear why you’re here.
+Today, we’re talking Success Principle No. 2, which is how to find your passion, your “Purpose.”
+Stated in the book, it says, “Be clear why you’re here.
 Decide upon your major, definite purpose in life and then organize all your activities around it.”

 Now, for me, my note is that people go a little too foo-foo here.
 So, for example, I don’t know why I’m here.
 I’m 40 now.
 I have no crazy, Ghandi-like purpose or passion that I know of.
-My main motivator is pretty simple, and that’s to make money, cut obligations so I can enjoy life and be happy.
+My main motivator is pretty simple.
+It’s making money, cutting obligations, and enjoying a happy life.
 So for me, phrasing it that way makes a lot more sense than to think of smelling crystals and burning incense and stuff.
 But anyways.
 To be on purpose means that you’re doing what you love to do and doing what you’re good at and accomplishing what’s important to you, so that’s how I see it.
 So that brings up the integrity thing too.
 I’ll link to the integrity post right here; that’s a good one.

 How To Find Your Passion – Watch Video Version

 When you’re brought up a certain way, you see certain things, your parents tell you certain things, you listen to stuff, and then when you get older, it’s kind of like if your mom used to make a whole bunch of French onion soup or something with bread.
 And then, you smell that when you’re older, and you’re like “That’s good food.
 I like that food.”
 So it’s the same kind of thing.
 Maybe, to be on purpose to me is kind of like when the way you were brought up and the things you were exposed to, when you encounter them later, you feel comfortable doing them.